Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 During the first time that an instance of a component appears, the component initializes state (if it has any).
 After that, every time that component's state updates, the component re-renders.

 This React feature is extremely useful!
-It allows us to rely on React reliably keeping the UI up to date.
+It allows us to rely on React keeping the UI up to date in response to state changes.

 However, there are certain situations where this feature _causes problems_.
 Here are some examples:

-1. A `Timer` component that is responsible for starting and keeping an uninterrupted ten-minute timer, even if the appearance of the timer changes
+1. A `Timer` component that is responsible for starting and keeping an uninterrupted ten-minute timer, even if the appearance of the timer changes.
+We don't want to restart the timer any time the visual appearance of the `Timer` updates.
 1. A `RestaurantList` component that gets a list of restaurants from the Yelp API once.
-The API call to the Yelp API should only be made once, even when the user marks a restaurant as a "favorite."
+We don't want to retrieve the data again simply because the user marks a restaurant as a "favorite."
-1. A `VideoPlayer` component that loads a large movie file from an API once, even if the volume bar is adjusted.
+1. A `VideoPlayer` component that loads a large movie file from an API once.
+We don't want to start downloading the movie again simply because the volume bar is adjusted.

-In each of these examples, we can expect the state of the component to change, but we need more control over what happens during each re-render.
-What do we need to learn in order to build these features?
+In each of these examples, we expect the state of the component to change, but we need more control over what happens during each re-render.
+We need to know more about how React renders controls!

 ## The Component Lifecycle